-Pay Per Click (PPC) Advertising is the most common forms of advertising.
+Pay Per Click (PPC) Advertising is the most common form of advertising.
 PPC has proved it is highly effective when it comes to driving immediate and qualified traffic that is on the verge of converting.

-Pay per click has become an innovative method to increase the traffic, at the same time, it also requires hard work, strategic thinking, proper planning, and constant monitoring.
+Pay per click has become an innovative method to increase traffic, at the same time, it also requires hard work, strategic thinking, proper planning, and constant monitoring.

 While there will be times that no matter the effort level put in campaigns will not work according to plants.
 What makes it worse is that sometimes you will not even understand the reasons that are causing the PPC campaign to underperform.